-Tuberculosis in Ireland Irish Children Spent Years in Hospital With TB
+Irish Children Spent Years in Hospital With Tuberculosis in Ireland

 Irish Children Spent Years in Hospital With TB